aws-samples/serverless-stream-processing-at-scale/3_DetectAnomalies/README.md

 1. Once you're done, you can stop the application in order to stop recieving email alerts.

-	You can do this from the Kinesis Analytics Console.
+	Go to the Kinesis Analytics Console by going to the **Kinesis** console and selecting **Data Analytics** on the left-hand side.

 	From the Actions dropdown, select **Stop application**.
 You may recieve some emails for a minute or so after you've stopped the application.

 1. You can confirm that there is now an **anomaly_scores** folder in the **sensor-data-XXXXXXXX** S3 bucket with the same data you see in the **DEST_STREAM**.
 You'll also notice that there's an **anomaly** field with a true or false result.
 This indicates whether it was flagged as anomolous or not by the **Alert** Lambda function.